liferay/liferay-docs-dxp-cloud/user/articles/08-reference/03-command-line-tool.markdown

 ## Showing the Service Logs

-You can use the CLI to display the logs of the services in your DXP Cloud project.
-You do this with the `lcp log` command.
+You can use the `lcp log` command to display your DXP Cloud project's service logs.
 Here are some common examples.

 Check the logs of an entire project: